At Least I Admit It

 Anime And Manga

 - Eustass Kid in One Piece.
-Sure, he's somewhere between a Sociopathic Hero and monster who's attacked and killed people just for laughing at him or looking at him funny... but that doesn't stop him from criticizing the World Government for doing equally evil, and worse, things while proclaiming that their methods are "Justice," as well as the World Nobles, who use their status as the descendents of the Twenty Kings who founded the World Government to do whatever the hell they want whenever they want to.
+Sure, he's somewhere between a Sociopathic Hero and monster who's attacked and killed people just for laughing at him or looking at him funny... but that doesn't stop him from criticizing the World Government for doing equally evil, and worse, things while proclaiming that their methods are "Justice," as well as the World Nobles, who use their status as the descendants of the Twenty Kings who founded the World Government to do whatever the hell they want whenever they want to.
 He even explicitly says that, though he's not "the nicest of guys," at least he's honest about it.

 - In the 2003 Fullmetal Alchemist anime, Mad Bomber Solf J. Kimblee is portrayed this way.
 He believes that all humans, including himself, are inherently worthless beings whose lives have no meaning, and that he is the only one who's willing to admit it.